Table of contents

 The key to writing a resume that employers love is to showcase the breadth and depth of your skill set.
 By including a variety of soft and hard skills, the employer will recognize your versatility.

-Soft skills are personal attributes, innate abilities and personality traits we are born with and develop throughout our lives.
+- Soft skills are personal attributes, innate abilities, and personality traits that we are born with and develop throughout our lives.

-Hard skills are practical abilities learned in school, on the job or through training.
+- Hard skills are practical abilities learned in school, on the job, or through training.
+These are the niche technical abilities that allow you to perform the specific responsibilities of the role.

 - Programming